Need4Speed402/ace/README.md

 Here is a function with a conditional, first I am setting a local variable called value and initializing it to 6 then comparing the value to 6.
 Ofcorse in this example the conditional will always execute.
 And in the case of the callback for the conditional, it will return a string.
-If implimit returns did not exist, the code would be very verbose where I would need to place a ```return``` in every concievable spot where I would want to return my value, even then, there is no way to conditionally return from a function.\
+If implimit returns did not exist, the code would be very verbose where I would need to place a ```return``` in every concievable spot where I would want to return my value, even then, there is no way to conditionally return from a function.
+One last detail to keep in mind: Identifiers will be resolved to their value before the function returns so it's impossible for a function to return an identifier.\
 The second major feature to functions is the ability to accept information.
 Typically this paramater is exposed as ```.```.\
 Example: ```>addOne = {. + 1}```.
 This syntax exists so that it is really convenient to make lamba functions, one of the most common code patterns in ACE. ```.``` is also a special case for the compiler where it knows that you want to get the paramater,